Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets: Creation of FlexRequest by the DSO

-The quadratic chance constraint \eqref{cc_apparent} can be reformulated following the method in \cite{Lubin2019, Halilbasic2019}.
-Two absolute value chance-constraints are introduced \eqref{ref_quad_p}-\eqref{ref_quad_q} with two new auxiliary variables $ k^\text{P} \ \text{and} \ k^\text{Q} $.
-A parameter $\beta \in (0,1)$ is introduced to maintain the reliability level of the quadratic chance constraint.
-In addition, a quadratic constraint that connects the auxiliary variables with the rated apparent power of the lines is introduced in \eqref{ref_quad}.
-The auxiliary variables are defined with corresponding uncertainty margins in \eqref{ref_aux_p}-\eqref{ref_aux_q} respectively.
+The quadratic chance constraint \eqref{cc_apparent} can be reformulated following the approach of using absolute value chance constraints as in \cite{Lubin2019, Halilbasic2019}.
+Two auxiliary variables $ k^\text{P} \ \text{and} \ k^\text{Q} $ are introduced and their connection to the rated apparent power of the lines is introduced in \eqref{ref_quad}.
+The resulting constraints with corresponding uncertainty margins, including the auxiliary variables are defined in \eqref{abs_p}-\eqref{ref_aux_q} respectively: